chrismarti343/data_structure_tutorial/1-queue.md

 queue.pop(0)
 queue
 ```
-As we see in this example we insert elemts using append and we deleted the first method by usong pop(0)/ The result will be the following.
+As we see in this example we insert elements using append and *we deleted the first method by using pop(0).* The result will be the following.
 ```bash
 [20,30]
 ```